Mary (Mary J. Blige album): Release and promotion

-The album debuted at number two on the US Billboard 200 chart, with first-week sales of 239,000 copies in the United States.
-It also entered at number one on Billboards Top R&B/Hip-Hop Albums chart, becoming Blige's fourth album to top the chart.
-Mary spent 57 weeks on the Billboard 200 and 69 weeks on the Billboard Top R&B/Hip-Hop Albums.
-In the United Kingdom, the album debuted at number five on the UK Albums Chart.

-On October 18, 2000, the album was certified double platinum by the Recording Industry Association of America, for shipments of two million copies in the United States.
-It has also been certified silver by the British Phonographic Industry, for shipments of 60,000 copies in the United Kingdom, and certified gold by the Canadian Recording Industry Association, for shipments of 40,000 copies in Canada.
-As of 2009, Mary has sold 2,100,000 copies in the United States.

-Critical response
+Critical reception

 Mary was met with universal acclaim from critics.
 Q wrote, "Blige can turn from sassy to agonized to vulnerable in the space of a single phrase [...]
 The Queen Of Hip Hop Soul remains classy and invincible".
 Craig Seymour of Spin praised its classicist influences and called Mary "emotionally gripping and stylistically diverse", writing that "[Blige's] assured blues moans, gospel shouts, and jazzy inflections graph the history of African-American music".
 Chicago Tribune writer Greg Kot noted "a more organic feel" in its production, which he viewed as less "uninspired" than on Blige's previous albums.
 Entertainment Weekly's Anthony DeCurtis complimented Blige's vocal embellishments and the album's "lush and spare" arrangements, stating "Musically, Mary is essentially a long, soulful, ballad-tempo vamp over which Blige alternately — and sometimes simultaneously — tells tales of faithless love, preaches the gospel of female strength, and determinedly clings to hope".
 The Source complimented Blige's "pure emotion" and stated "she dares to break the hip-hop soul template she helped create, and do something different.
 Something our loop-weary souls need".
 Steve Jones of USA Today commended Blige for "making you feel rather than merely hear what she's singing about", adding that she "continues to separate herself from her peers, conveying a wide range of emotions without becoming whiny, petty or overwrought".